awarrior/Message-Interactive-Platform/README.md

 This is one copy of sms message interactive platform design in 2011, using nokia SDK, MFC C++, Flash ActionScript and socket communication.

-This project need one nokia phone, one laptop and a projector.
+This project need one nokia phone(also the cable driver), one laptop and a projector.
 Here I share all code files.